-Clinical trials are scientific studies involving human volunteers or participants, designed to access safety and efficacy of new treatments and add to medical knowledge.
+Clinical trials are scientific studies involving human volunteers or participants, designed to assess safety and efficacy of new treatments and add to medical knowledge.

 All trials must meet strict Ministry of Health guidelines, they must also be approved and monitored by the New Zealand Ethics Committee and other governing bodies for the duration of the trial to ensure all participants are appropriately treated.

-All new drugs of treatments must pass through several phases of clinical trials.
+All new drugs for treatment in humans must pass through several phases of clinical trials.

 CGM Research Trust pays careful attention to the needs of participants, throughout the course of the study providing services such as transportation, 24 hours availability of study staff, arrangement of referrals to other doctors and support groups and ensuring continuity of care.